D-dimensional self-gravitating lattice gas in general relativity: Friedmann Equations

 \subsection{Higher Dimensions}

-Numerical solutions of the Freidmann equations in dimensions $D=4,5$ and $6$ are shown in Fig.~(\ref{fig:fig10}).
-As shown in the left panel, dimensionality has week effect of the scale factor both at $\bar{T}=0.33$ corresponds to the "radiation dominated era" and $\bar{T}=1.0$.
+Numerical solutions of the Friedmann equations in dimensions $D = 4$, $5$ and $6$ are shown in Fig.~(\ref{fig:fig11}).
+As can be seen, dimensionality has week effect on both density and scale factor at either $\bar{T}=0.33$ corresponds to the "radiation-dominated era" and $\bar{T}=1.0$.